kidtronnix/barf/README.md

 $ barf s3://myawsbucket/prefix/to/my_files
 ```

-this will print the contents of all the files found in your `myawsbucket`
+This will print the contents of all the files found in your `myawsbucket`
 with the prefix `prefix/to/my_files` to stdout.

 ### advanced